 How Is Guaranteed Recovery Different from Recovery Vault?

 Recovery Vault saves the metadata of deleted files, but it does not save a copy of the file itself.
 While Recovery Vault greatly improves your chances of recovering a file, it does not guarantee it — the deleted files could be overwritten by new data and lost for good.
-Recovery Vault can protect any folder on your drive or partition, so not only can it help with files that were sent to the Trash, but it can also help recover files that were transferred to another disk.
 The Recovery Vault footprint is fairly small and it does not require a lot of storage space.
 See Recovery Vault FAQs for more information.

 Guaranteed Recovery actually saves a complete copy of the file, making it much more likely that the file can be successfully recovered (thus the name “Guaranteed”).
-But it only monitors the Trash folder, so files lost through transfer to other disks are not protected.
-Guaranteed Recovery also takes up a lot more hard drive space, since you have to store all those deleted files.
+By default, GR only monitors the Trash folder, but if you are running Mac OS 10.8, you can set it to monitor other folders as well.
+Guaranteed Recovery also takes up a lot more hard drive space, since you have to store all those copied files.
 The amount of storage space you allocate to it can be adjusted though.

 What Are the Advanced Options for Guaranteed Recovery?

 On the Protect screen, where it shows the protection status of each drive or partition, you will see two options: